raaki274/personapi/README.md

     3. Once the build is successful, run the following Java command to run the application
        > java -jar ./target/person-0.0.1-SNAPSHOT.jar

-    4. The app will start running at - http://localhost:8080
+    4. The app will start running at - http://localhost:8080, check if it is started and running successfully

+    5. We are going to Dockerize the application in the next section, you can now stop the application by hitting Ctrl + C

+#### Dockerizing the application
+    1. Run the below command from the application's parent directory for building Docker image
+        > docker build -t person-app .

+    2. Run the below command for running the application image inside Docker container
+        > docker run -p 8080:8080 person-app

+    3. Application image will start and run at port number 8080 inside Docker container

-#### Testing the application locally
+#### Inputs for Testing the application
 The app defines following CRUD APIs,

     GET     /ebitest/person/{id}